 All these lithofacies have been very well interpreted for depositional processes, wherein coarse grade facies (COSD and MSFD) correspond to in-channel/point bars, fine grade (FSD and SH) to overbank and coal (C) to back swamps of fluvial system [5, 6, 7].
 These lithofacies are used to structure separately (1) continuous time and (2) discrete Markov models.

-3. ANALYTICAL PROCEDURE
+3. ANALYTICAL PROCED

 Finite Markov chain is a class of probabilistic model created by Andrey Markov that outlines the probability associated with a sequence of events occurring based on the state in the previous event, which means that the event will not be affected by how current situation comes.
 In simple words the probability that (n+1) th events will be depends only on the (n) th events not the complete sequence of events that came before n.
 This property is known as Markov Property.
 It’s a very common and easy to understand due to their versatility have achieved widespread application in the quantitative sciences for modeling stochastic processes.
 The main purpose of the Markov Stochastic process is to specify the probability of transitioning from one to another succeeding event.
 In sedimentary framework, Finite Markov process corresponds to successive pulses of deposition which are random and dependent in their occurrence, so that past deposition will influence present and future deposition.
 The “memory” of the depositional process may be short or long, and when it extends backward only one step, it is described as first-order Finite Markov process.
 Recent studies show that Finite Markov process with a one step memory make better models for the analysis of sedimentary successions than models without a memory [8] .
 The Markov model therefore, assumes that a lithofacies state is influenced by that of the underlying lithofacies.
 The literature on first- order Finite Markov chain is now rapidly growing and any test cases have been published in the last decade in facies analysis of various types of deposits by [9, 7, and 10] and many more.